 - 2. Insert the USB memory device into a USB port on the PRISM monitor. - 3.
-On the PRISM monitor, touch the Settings icon to open the Settings menu. - 4.
-Touch Utilities icon to open the Utilities submenu. - 5.
-Touch Firmware Upgrade.
+On the PRISM monitor, touch the Settings icon (W) to open the Settings menu. - 4.
+Select Utilities to open the Utilities submenu. - 5.
+Select Firmware Upgrade.
 After the USB device has been scanned, the display will list all of the files on the USB device with a .bin file extension. - 6.
 Touch the desired file in the list to select it, and then touch Install to start the upgrade.
+(See Figure 57.)

-Figure 65: Selecting the firmware upgrade file
+Figure 57: Selecting the firmware upgrade file

-7. While the upgrade is in process, the message box shown below appears stating that the firmware installation is in progress.
+7. While the upgrade is in process, a message box appears stating that the firmware installation is in progress.
+(See Figure 58.)